rinki447/anticipation_Rinki/videoblip_llava_caption_attention/README.md

 **For Shao Yuan: At least 3 GPU required

+You may face the same errors you faced running last model.
+So i have compressed "python3 train_videoblip_rinki.py --*** " line by removing spaces inside "slurm_scripts/train_videoblip_no_slurm.sh", yet there can be spaces, which you might need to remove to avoid argument error in your system.

+Also, last time, you had an error of extra "r" at the end of the annotation file, so you had to add f=f.strip() kind of line after **[with open(xyz,"r) as f:]** in dataset.py.
+Similarly here if you face the same issue, you can add similar line under dataset_rinki.py

 > Save EGo4D clips in "folder_clips"

 > Save Ram-Tags in "folder_tags" from https://drive.google.com/file/d/1bPdlewf9ICRHOuW3qK14BdUZgPuDGWMi/view?usp=sharing